-The proposed correctional treatment facility will not be a typical jail.
-It is intended to create a paradigm shift in the way the County cares for inmate-patients in the criminal justice system.
-The focus will be on treatment and rehabilitation, rather than just incarceration.
-The facility, which will replace the aging Men’s Central Jail in Downtown Los Angeles, will provide mental and medical treatment services, and support programs for male and female inmate-patients.
-The facility will be designed to provide the appropriate space to house treatment programs for inmate-patients suffering from a mental and/or medical illness and substance-use disorder, and provide rehabilitation programs to re-integrate these inmate-patients back into society.
+The CCTF will not be a typical jail.
+It represents a paradigm shift in the way the County cares for inmate-patients in the criminal justice system, with a focus on treatment and rehabilitation, rather than just incarceration.
+The facility will provide treatment services for medical, mental, and substance-use disorders and support programs for male and female inmate-patients.
+Scheduled to be built in Downton Los Angeles within the footprint of Men’s Central Jail, which is scheduled for demolition, the CCTF will provide the appropriate amount of space to house treatment programs for inmate-patients suffering from a medical and/or mental illness, or substance-use disorders, and provide rehabilitation programs to re-integrate these inmate-patients back into society.

-An inmate-patient is an incarcerated individual who has a mental and/or medical illness or substance-use disorder and requires a higher level of treatment and care than the general inmate population.
+An inmate-patient is an incarcerated individual who suffers from a medical and/or mental illness or substance-use disorder, and requires a higher level of treatment and care than the general inmate population.

 The proposed facility will have dedicated space designed to provide educational and life skills programs for inmate-patients.
 This will allow all inmate-patients to develop skills to assist them in making a successful transition back into society, and avoid recidivism.

-The proposed correctional treatment facility would be operated as an integrated treatment facility in which the County's Health Agency would partner with the Los Angeles County Sheriff's Department to seamlessly provide a safe and secured environment in which licensed medical and mental health care professionals can tend to the inmate-patient’s needs.
-It will implement the best emerging practices for screening and housing inmate-patients with safety and dignity.
+The CCTF would be operated as an integrated treatment facility, in which the County's Health Agency would partner with the Los Angeles County Sheriff's Department to seamlessly provide a safe and secured environment, in which licensed medical and mental health care professionals can tend to the inmate-patient’s needs.
+The CCTF will implement the best emerging practices for screening and housing inmate-patients with safety and dignity.

-The maximum number of inmate-patient beds is 3,885.
-The proposed correctional treatment facility would primarily be designed for different stages of severity for treating mental health and medical conditions, including space for managed medical detoxification.
+The maximum number of inmate-patient beds that will be provided in the CCTF is 3,885.
+The facility would primarily be designed for the treatment of different acuities of medical and/or mental illness or substance-use disorders, including space for managed medical detoxification.
 It will not create additional capacity for the County’s criminal justice system.

-The Twin Towers Correctional Facility currently houses an inmate-patient population that includes inmate-patients suffering from mental and/or medical illness, reducing space for the general population.
-The proposed correctional treatment facility would allow for the appropriate space to be designed to be able to provide a higher level of care and staffing to address the needs of inmate-patients.
-Once the proposed correctional treatment facility is completed, inmate-patients will be transferred to the new facility, and the Twin Towers Correctional Facility would revert to housing the general inmate population.
+The Twin Towers Correctional Facility currently houses an inmate-patient population that includes inmate-patients suffering from medical and/or mental illness or substance-use disorders, reducing space for the general population.
+The CCTF will be designed to provide a higher level of care and staffing to address the needs of inmate-patients.
+Once the CCTF is completed, inmate-patients will be transferred to the new facility, and the Twin Towers Correctional Facility would revert to housing the general inmate population.

 Downtown Los Angeles is a central point for the County's justice system, health facilities, and community support services.

-For inmate-patients who require more acute, and/or specialty care beyond the level to be provided by the proposed correctional treatment facility, LAC+USC Medical Center in Downtown Los Angeles is the most accessible option to provide more intensive care.
+For inmate-patients who require more acute, and/or specialty care beyond the level that can be provided by the CCTF, LAC+USC Medical Center in Downtown Los Angeles is the most accessible option to provide more intensive care.

 The County is dedicated to local community development through the creation of contracting opportunities.
 As part of the project, the builder and any future sub-contractors are required to participate in the County's Local and Targeted Worker Hire Program.
 This requires that a minimum of 30% of the construction workers hired for the project come from economically disadvantaged areas of Los Angeles County.